 Things were easier back in college when responsibilities weren’t as high in number nor their degree of importance.
 Once you start working, you realize that things you considered important earlier are trivial now and things that came easy are sometimes the toughest to do.
 We have all been there- a big project comes up at work and then takes priority over all else.
 All of a sudden, you’re pulling late nights, working even when home, and you’re finding it hard to sleep as your mind is constantly ticking.
 This might be fine as a one-off situation, but if it turns into an everyday reality, then you are jeopardizing self-growth and all personal relationships that you once had.

 The key to maintaining quality of life is keeping stable relationships, with your partner, family and friends, making ample time for fulfilling activities and also taking a break from it all.
-Here are 6 simple ways to maintain the right balance in life, finding success as a couple while pursuing your career:
+Here are 6 simple ways to maintain the right balance in work, life, finding success as a couple while pursuing your career:

 We can’t deny the fact that life forces us to choose one thing over another, which sometimes means that we might have to forgo a professional aspiration for relationship growth, or vice versa.
 But this doesn’t equate to complete sacrifice, more like an adjustment.
 You need to ensure that both your partner and colleagues know that they are mutually valuable, which means that putting in long work hours doesn’t mean that you don’t value your relationship, nor taking a personal day off means that work isn’t important to you.
 It’s as simple as keeping the two separate, compartmentalize – when at work commit to it completely and don’t let your love life be a distraction.
 Likewise, when with your significant other, ensure you’re spending quality time, putting away your BlackBerry and discussing topics that aren’t work-related.